EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  sJumpSound - sound played when jumping in mid-air fJumpVolume - volume of double jump sound fMidairTimer - time (in seconds) after falling where initial jumps don't increase the jump counter
+  sJumpSound - sound played when jumping in mid-air fJumpVolume - volume of double jump sound fMidairTimer - time (in seconds) after falling where initial jumps don't increase the jump counter bKeepHeight - don't reset the fall damage height when jumping in mid-air

 bExplosionRadiusBuff
 Make inner 30% of explosion radius deal full damage and minimum damage at radius be 20%.